LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ``str(foo)`` converts ``foo`` to a string.
 If ``foo`` is ``None`` the result will be the empty string.
 For lists and dictionaries the exact format is undefined, but should follow Python's repr format.
+For color objects the result is a CSS expression (e.g. ``"#fff"``).

 ``repr``